NuLeaf/nuleaf-website/README.md

 # NuLEAF Technology Website
 This repository includes all files needed to run the website locally.
-Refer to this our [Wiki page](https://github.com/NuLeaf/nuleaf-website/wiki) for more detail.
+Refer to our [Wiki page](https://github.com/NuLeaf/nuleaf-website/wiki) for more detail.

 To begin, please follow the steps below.
 You may also choose to instead install the [Laravel Homestead Virtual Machine](https://laravel.com/docs/5.2/homestead) which will include everything you need to get started without actually installing anything else on your machine.
 Everything below does not apply if you choose to use Homestead.